 - Voltage Protection.
 Some owners connect their units to a separate circuit breaker just for this purpose.
 Some models have built-in protection against voltage fluctuations, so you better check out which ones do.

 Are you ready to buy a new aircon now?
-We hope that this aircon buyers guide has served you well.
+I hope that this aircon buyers guide has served you well.

 Now that you know what to look for in an air conditioner, you can now narrow down your choices to make the whole decision-making process easier.